 - Appreciate the basic components needed to construct a computer and the different ways to interconnect these components, including the various ways of exploiting parallelism. - Compare the instruction sets, implementation issues and performance of CISC and RISC architectures. - Design efficient hardware for computer arithmetic. - Understand the operation of pipelined datapaths. - Describe memory organisation, addressing schemes and the use of caches; and their effects on performance. - Compare the various ways of handling input and output in a computer system. - Understand the concept of a memory model. - Understand basic concurrency concepts. - Design and implement thread-safe algorithms in C++.

 Content

-Computer Systems (8L + 2 examples classes, Dr Andrew Gee)
+Computer Systems (8 lectures and 2 examples classes, Prof Andrew Gee)

-- Computer architecture, historical perspectives. - Instruction set architectures, RISC vs CISC. - ALU design, datapaths and control, pipelining. - Memory hierarchy, caches, virtual memory. - Input/output, bus organization, polling and interrupt-driven I/O, DMA.
+- Computer architecture, historical perspectives. - Instruction set architectures, RISC vs CISC. - ALU design, datapaths and control, pipelining. - Memory hierarchy, caches, virtual memory.